 - Respect these rules and learn from each different cultural experience.

 - Water, gas and electricity can be very expensive in rural areas.
 Short showers can be enough to get clean, water is often a precious resource on farms.

-*Remember to always ask permission before using their Internet.
-Many hosts rely on satellite Internet with very small data plans, (downloading a movie can use a month's data allowance).
-We are sure you will conserves energy and other resources on the host property.
+* Remember to always ask permission before using a hosts' Internet.
+Many hosts rely on satellite Internet with very small data plans, (downloading or streaming a movie can use a whole month's data allowance).
+We are sure you will understand the importance of conserving energy and other resources on the host property.

 WWOOF is a worldwide movement linking volunteers with organic farmers and growers to promote cultural and educational experiences based on trust and non-monetary exchanges, helping to build a sustainable global community.

 Today there are over 55 WWOOF groups all over the world.
 All WWOOF groups are independent, but operate in a similar way, by putting people into contact with each other.
-Throughout the world the WWOOF philosophy is the same; WWOOF hosts provide food and lodging to travelers and students in exchange for between 4 and 6 hours volunteering per day.
+Throughout the world the WWOOF philosophy is the same; WWOOF hosts provide food and lodging to travellers and students in exchange for between 4 and 6 hours volunteer assistance per day.

-Lionel Pollard began WWOOF Australia in 1981, he retired in 2000.
-WWOOF remains 100% Australian owned, managed and operated.
-The WWOOF Office is located in W Tree in the foothills of the Snowy Mountains, East Gippsland in Victoria and currently has a Team of four, two in the office as well as a Webmaster and App developer.
+Lionel Pollard began WWOOF Australia in 1981 after being inspired by WWOOF in the UK, Lionel was also one of the founders of the Organic Certifying body NAASA, he retired from WWOOF Australia in 2000.
+40 years on, WWOOF remains 100% Australian owned, managed and operated.
+The WWOOF Office was located in W Tree in the foothills of the Snowy Mountains, East Gippsland in Victoria until 2020, when the Team decided to adopt a "work from anywhere" model and currently has a Team of four, two in the virtual office as well as a Webmaster and App developer.

 For contact details of WWOOF groups and information about WWOOFing in countries without a WWOOF Group, see WWOOF International.